liftkit/liftkit/README.md

 LiftKit has been developed as a framework for a proprietary CMS.
 It is currently lacking in documentation;
 but its primary goals are flexability, testability, modularity, performance, and simplicity.

-LiftKit denies the Convention-Over-Configuraion paradigm, in favor of some of the virtues outlined above.
+LiftKit denies the Convention-Over-Configuration paradigm, in favor of some of the virtues outlined above.

 This package serves as an outline of one potential configration for a project utilizing LiftKit.
 It is by no means the only way to organize a project that utilizes the LiftKit libraries, but it does provide a